rclone/rclone/docs/content/drive.md

 However an unfortunate consequence of this is that you may not be able to download Google docs using `rclone mount`.
 If it doesn't work you will get a 0 sized file.
 If you try again the doc may gain its correct size and be downloadable.
-Whther it will work on not depends on the application accessing the mount and the OS you are running - experiment to find out if it does work for you!
+Whether it will work on not depends on the application accessing the mount and the OS you are running - experiment to find out if it does work for you!